By 2025, the transport company must build lifts in nineteen metro stations. It does not have the money yet.

 The price of lifts for one metro station is typically in the order of several tens of millions of crowns.
 The transport company paid 93 million crowns for wheelchair access at the Anděl station and nearly 70 million for the lift at the I. P. Pavlova station.

 The transport company will, however, have to prepare more money overall for the construction of some other lifts.
 One station that could become problematic is Staroměstská, which is located directly within the Prague Conservation Area.
 The installation of a lift at the Náměstí Míru station will probably also be more expensive.
 This is due to the fact that the platform is located 53 meters below the surface, which makes the work more complicated and expensive.

 Furthermore, the transport company would not even save money by installing sloping platforms instead of lifts in some stations, which are known to passengers from stations such Nové Butovice and Smíchovské nádraží. „We are no longer considering sloping staircase platforms.
 They did not prove to be a good solution,“ says Štábl.

 According to him, the stations Hradčanská, Malostranská and Kačerov will be the very last to get a new lift.

-According to the Association of Assistance, which helps people in wheelchairs, it is important to deal with other complications in the subway besides lifts.
-“Some people in wheelchairs do not use the subway, because they are concerned about the gap between the edge of the platform and the floor of the trainset.
+According to the Association of Assistance, which helps people in wheelchairs, it is important to deal with other complications in the subway beside lifts.
+“Some people in wheelchairs do not use the subway because they are concerned about the gap between the edge of the platform and the floor of the trainset.
 It is often so wide that people can fall from their wheelchair, “explains the head of the association Erik Čipera.